 It’s not only nice, solid and supportive for your dog, it’s amazingly easy to take care of.
 You can easily unzip the covers and wash them at your leisure.
 Not just that, but it’s pretty water protective in the first instance.

 This is a bed that covers most if not all of the bases we were looking for in the top lab beds.
 However, there are big perks and pros to the other four listed in our guide, too!

 If there are any makes or brands of bed that you’ve really found helpful for both you and your lab, make sure to leave a comment below and let our fellow readers know what might work best for them.

-Your lab deserves genuine comfort and support.
+Your lab deserves the genuine comfort and support that the best dog beds offer.
 It’s a harder life being a dog than you might think!
 Plus, you won’t want them up on the settee all the time – right?